| | | | |

 Traditional Borek filling

-The most common Börek filling is with cheese, of which feta cheese (known as beyaz peynir in Turkish) or cottage cheese (lor peyniri in Turkish) is the most commonly used.
-Spinach or flat-leaf parsley are also added sometimes.
-Other popular fillings include minced meat, potato, or plain spinach.
+The most common Börek filling is with cheese, of which feta cheese or a Turkish white cheese (known as beyaz peynir in Turkish) or cottage cheese (lor peyniri in Turkish) is the most commonly used.
+Spinach or flat-leaf parsley are also added sometimes for a delicious herb filling.
+Other popular savory Turkish Borek fillings include minced meat, potato, or plain spinach.

 How to make Börek filling Vegan